Eetti (1985 film): Critical reception

 Jayamanmadhan of Kalki wrote that if viewers see why the director did not involve them along with the film, it is because the screenplay needs a lot of tonic and nutrition.
+Balumani of Anna praised the acting of cast but felt none of the songs are noteworthy and many scenes in latter part of the film is plagiarised from American films.
+He also stated Rajasekhar seems to have directed a film for namesake while actors performed for the namesake.